kingaa/vissched/README.md

 will result (after some time) in three CSV files, "out1.csv", "out2.csv", "out3.csv", which contain, respectively, the best, 2^nd^ best, and 3^rd^ best solutions found out of the 100 trials.

 For details of the algorithm, which contains some adjustable parameters, consult the C code in file "vissched.c".
-**Kindly direct questions, bug reports, and suggestions for improvements to the author, Aaron King <kingaa at umich dot edu>.**
+**Kindly direct questions, bug reports, and suggestions for improvements to the author, @kingaa.**